The One Line That Hits

 What is The Restless Tinkerer personality type?

 The Restless Tinkerer is one of 16 Soulbound personality types.
-Defined by outward energy, rational processing, fluid structure, and a drive for discovery, this type is a natural problem-solver who moves through life at high speed — building, fixing, optimizing.
-Their mind is always three steps ahead, but their shadow side is an inability to be still with their own emotions.
+Defined by outward energy, rational processing, fluid structure, and a drive for discovery, this type is a natural problem-solver who moves through life at high speed, building, fixing, optimizing.
+Their mind runs three steps ahead, and their shadow is an inability to be still with their own emotions.

 What are The Restless Tinkerer's strengths and weaknesses?

-Strengths include extraordinary resourcefulness, rapid problem-solving, infectious energy, and the ability to make things happen when everyone else is still planning.
-Weaknesses include burnout from constant motion, difficulty sitting with uncomfortable feelings, a tendency to fix people instead of listening to them, and using productivity as a way to avoid emotional vulnerability.
+The Restless Tinkerer's strengths include extraordinary resourcefulness, rapid problem-solving, infectious energy, and the ability to make things happen while everyone else is still planning.
+Their weaknesses include burnout from constant motion, difficulty sitting with uncomfortable feelings, a habit of fixing people instead of listening to them, and using productivity as a way to dodge emotional vulnerability.

 How does The Restless Tinkerer act in relationships?

-In relationships, The Restless Tinkerer shows love through action — fixing things, building things, solving problems for the people they care about.
-They can struggle with emotional intimacy because feelings don't respond to optimization.
-Their partners often wish they would slow down and simply be present rather than always doing.
-Their deepest growth comes from learning that presence is its own form of love.
+In relationships, The Restless Tinkerer shows love through action, fixing things, building things, solving problems for the people they care about.
+Emotional intimacy is harder for them, because feelings don't respond to optimization.
+Their partners often wish they would slow down and just be present instead of always doing.
+Their growth comes from learning that presence is its own form of love.